crystaldot/QST-2025/README.md

 ```sh
 jupyter lab
 ```
-Above command will start a server from your terminal window, to provide you with an interactive coding environment in your default browser (Recommended: Chrome, Firefox, Edge, Safari).
+Above command will start a server from your terminal, to provide you with an interactive coding environment in your default browser (Recommended: Chrome, Firefox, Safari).
 - Do not close the terminal during coding.
-- You can stop the server by using Shut Down option form File option in Mene Bar in Jupyter Lab environment or by pressing `CTRL+C` twice from you terminal windows.
+- You can stop the server by clicking Shut Down form File option in Mene Bar in Jupyter Lab environment or by pressing `CTRL+C` twice from you terminal window.

 ---
 ## You are now ready to start coding with Qiskit!